yogev-namir/Linkedin-Career-Advancement-Tool-CAT/README.md

 3. Navigate to the cloned repository's directory.

-4. Place the provided datasets into this directory.
+4. Place the provided datasets into this directory (profiles dataset, kaggle's job postings and scraped courses dataset)

 5. Open the Jupyter Notebook: